 Today, the couple operate a purpose driven recruiting and real estate services firm named Dal Cerro Group, LLC.

 They serve on the Board because it’s all about the kids.
 They want to continue the great tradition of Roswell Band while leaving fingerprints on the hearts of the kids that will last a lifetime.

 They can be reached at email@example.com

 When we moved to Roswell in 2007, we had no idea what a great community we were joining!
 From RNE, to CMS, and now at Roswell High, we have continued to build friendships and watch our children flourish.
-Nate, Class of 2020, plays Alto Sax in the Woodwind Ensemble and Baritone Sax in the Marching Band, is an Eagle Scout, a member of the RHS Nestwork Student Technology Team and is very interested in politics.
+Nate, Class of 2020, plays Alto Sax in the Symphonic Band and Baritone Sax in the Marching Band, is an Eagle Scout, a member of the RHS Nestwork Student Technology Team and is very interested in politics.
 Ainsley, class of 2021, enjoys the stage in both Chorus and Drama, is a Girl Scout, an avid piano player and photographer, and runs for RHS XC.
 My husband, Todd, and I own TG Visuals Video Productions and produce professional videos for corporate communications.
 I have held various board and volunteer positions at RNE and CMS, in Boy Scouts and Girl Scouts, our Inverness neighborhood, and our church, St. Ann’s.
 I’m looking forward to working more closely with the RHSBBA to continue a great tradition at RHS.